don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 column is `Lid:a`.<br/>
 Example: `SORT date:d`

+#### CFG command
+`CFG [wled:<ip>] [pop:<i>] [bri:<i>] [info[:c|:p]]`
+Sets the default configuration value for power-on-preset (pop) and/or global brightness (bri) on the WIFI connected WLED instance.
+Include the wled: option if the WLED instance is not using address 4.3.2.1.
+These settings are not kept in the database.
+They are stored on the WLED instance and used by WLED during startup.
+The pop: specified preset is activated on the WLED instance for confirmation when set.
+If no options are specified the WLED instance is read and the current values for these parameters are displayed.

+The info: option displays the current WLED configuration and preset data that is present on the WLED instance.
+Use :c or :p to limit the output; unspecified displays both.
+The configuration JSON is complete with the pop: and bri: settings shown in the 'def' section.
+The preset data in this output is abreviated.
+See database (pdata) for full JSON.<br/>
+Examples: `CFG pop:3   CFG info`

 #### HELP command
 `HELP [add | change | delete | edit | export | general | import | quit | remove | show]`<br/>
 Displays the full help text on the console.
 To limit the ouput to a specific area, add